sing-group/compi/cli/QUICKSTART.md

 ```
 </details>

-## 5. Export the pipeline graph as a image
+## 5. Export the pipeline graph as an image
 Run the following command to export the graph defined by the `example-files/pipeline.xml` pipeline as an image.
 ```
 target/dist/compi export-graph -p example-files/pipeline.xml -o pipeline.png -f png